mauriciopoppe/blog/site/content/notes/computer-science/system-design/cassandra.md

 - spread data evenly around the cluster
 - minimize the number of partitions read
-- keep paritions manageable
+- keep partitions manageable

 ### Process

 - Identify initial entities and relationships
-- Key attributes (map to PK colums)
+- Key attributes (map to PK columns)
-- Equality search attributes (map to the beggining of the PK)
+- Equality search attributes (map to the beginning of the PK)
 - Inequality search attributes (map to clustering columns)
 - Other attributes
   - Static attributes are shared within a given partition